javiercamarapp/Moni-AI/DESIGN_GUIDELINES.md

-# Moni Design System - Color Palette
+# Moni Design System - Design Guidelines

-This document defines the color palette used across the application, specifically aligned with the "New UI" warm/brown aesthetic.
+This document defines the design standards, color palette, and layout guidelines for the application, specifically aligned with the "New UI" warm/brown aesthetic.

 ## 🎨 Core Colors